logicalmechanism/token-vault/README.md

 ## Notes

-This contract is meant to display the simplicity of a token vault where a user may be rewarding via an off-chain reward mechanism for time locking some UTxO inside the contract.
-The collection of ADA associated with the tokens inside the contract is then staked to a staking pool where one predefined wallet may be rewarded the staking reward.
+This contract is meant to display the simplicity of a token vault where a user is rewarded via an off-chain reward mechanism for time locking some UTxO inside the contract.
+The collection of ADA associated with the tokens inside the contract is then staked to a stake pool where one predefined wallet may be rewarded the staking reward.
 Any wallet may spend the staking reward but the only destination is the reward address.

 The repo contains a .devcontainer for vscode.
 It will allow the repo to be opened in a container where HLS is available.